Skip to main content Skip to secondary navigation

 A

-Annual Staff Compensation Program: The formal program designed to advance Stanford's ability to attract and retain top staff talent and provide maximum flexibility to managers in making compensation decisions that reward performance.
+Annual Staff Salary Program: This is a formal program designed to advance Stanford's ability to attract and retain top staff talent and provide maximum flexibility to managers in making compensation decisions that reward performance and ensure market competitiveness and equitable internal comparability.
 A review of eligible staff employees' base pay is typically conducted annually.
-A base pay increase could be recommended and used by an employee's manager to recognize individual performance and address any market, equity or retention concerns.
+A base pay increase could be recommended by an employee's manager to recognize individual performance and address any market or equity concerns.

 B

-Base Pay: The salary paid for a job performed.
-It does not include any premium pay such as shift differentials, overtime pay, supplemental pay or any pay element other than the base rate.
+Base Pay: The base rate of pay paid for a job performed.
+It does not include any premium pay such as shift differentials, overtime pay, supplemental pay, or any pay component other than the base rate.

-Benchmark Job: A job commonly found, defined and used to make pay comparisons either within the organization or to comparable jobs outside the organization.
-Pay data for these jobs are readily available in published market surveys.
+Benchmark Job: A job commonly found, defined and used to make pay comparisons either to comparable jobs outside the organization.
+Pay data for these jobs are readily available in verified, published market surveys.

 Blended Job: A job that encompasses multi-functional responsibility for a combination of different areas that are all important and necessary for the role and typically represent two or more separate jobs (e.g., Financial Analyst and Talent Development Specialist) which are blended in some meaningful ratio to one another.

-Bonus: A discretionary, non-base award given to attract, retain, motivate or recognize an individual or group of employees.
-Types of bonuses:
+Bonus: A discretionary, non-base pay amount awarded to attract, retain, motivate or recognize an individual or group of employees.
+Types of bonuses include:

-• Performance – used to recognize extraordinary performance
+• Performance – used to recognize individual or group extraordinary performance above and beyond the expectations of their job

-• Retention – used to motivate key employees to remain at the university for a period of time beyond their potential or targeted departure date
+• Retention – used to encourage key current employees to remain at the university for a period of time beyond their potential or targeted departure date, not available to be used for candidates or new hires

 C

-Career Path: A series of defined levels within a job series where the nature of the work is traditionally similar (e.g., accounting, event planning) and the levels represent the organization's requirements for increased skill, knowledge and responsibility at different levels of the job family that are performed within the university.
+Career Path: A series of levels within a job series where the nature of the work is similar (e.g., accounting, event planning) and the levels represent the organization's requirements for increased job duties, responsibilities, scope, skill, abilities, knowledge and responsibility at different levels of the job family that are performed within the university.

 F